 The qubit count (i.e., the scale of quantum computers) is generally used as main driver to represent the development of the quantum machine, as many qubits are needed to implement production scale use cases and error correction techniques.
-Table 1 details the number of qubits that projected quantum machines will have in the next 7 years for many of the leading players in the industry.
+Table 1 details the number of qubits that projected quantum machines will have in the next 7 years for many of the leading industry player.